kolonialno/api-docs/README.md

 ## Endpoints

-### Product categories
+### Products

-Get a list of all product categories.
 The product category ID can be used to obtain all products in a given _child_ category:

     GET /api/v1/productcategories/
     GET /api/v1/productcategories/<product_category_id>/

+Extended product information:

+    GET /api/v1/products/<product_id>/

 ### Search